silvacms/documentation/source/extension/index.rst

 A default installer can be used, and extended.
 It provides the following installation steps:

-1. Add addable contents (all Silva content, no version content) to the addable list of the Silva site.
+1. Add addable content (all Silva content, no version content) to the list of addables of the Silva site.

 2. Register contents to the metadata service, to be able to set them on our objects.
-All contents are registered, but for versioned contents, class representing versions are registered instead of the class representing the content itself.
+All contents are registered, but for versioned content objects, classes representing versions are registered instead of the class representing the content itself.

 3. Eventually if you have one, register the ``views`` directory of your extension to the ``service_views``.

-You don't need more steps to build an extension which create/add new content in Silva.
+You don't need anything else to build an extension that adds new content types to Silva.

-As well, this installer use a marker interface on the ``service_extensions`` to known if the extension is installed.
+Also, this installer uses a marker interface on the ``service_extensions`` to known if the extension is installed.

 So you can add to the ``__init__.py`` of our extension: